metanitesh/shadcn-figma-plugin/README.md

-# Naruto SVG Creator
+# Shadcn Figma Plugin

-A Figma Plugin that allows you to create SVGs of Naruto Characters.
+A template for creating a Figma plugin using Vite, React, Tailwind, and Shadcn/UI.

 https://github.com/user-attachments/assets/8cf9a283-f02b-48d6-be5b-77d54607aefe